ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **What configurations are required for cloud storage in DR Automation for PowerVS?**
 {: #what conf}

-Cloud storage must be configured with versions from 73D onwards to ensure that the KSYS node can interact with the cloud APIs for data replication and availability.
+Cloud storage must be configured with versions from AIX 7.3 TL2 onwards to ensure that the KSYS node can interact with the cloud APIs for data replication and availability.
 This is critical to ensure smooth failover and recovery between the active and backup sites.

 ## **When orchestrator deployment is not completed and finish button is not enabled in UI?**
 {: #orch-fini-enab}